Olive trees, both potted and planted in the ground, are certainly a kind of tree that is garnering much attention these days.

 This tree has a lifespan that extends over a thousand years.
 It is typical of Mediterranean regions, but it can be found already in more temperate climates such as along the Atlantic coast.

 Its edible fruits are olives and are most often seen to be black or in shades of green.
-The closer the growing conditions are to their native environment, the more abundant can the harvest be.
+The closer the growing conditions are to their native environment, the more abundant the harvest.

 Smart tip about the olive tree